MuSiQue: Multihop Questions via Single-hop Question Composition

+\textbf{1) A new dataset construction approach:} We introduce a bottom-up process for building challenging \mh reading comprehension QA datasets by carefully selecting and composing \sh questions obtained from existing datasets.
+The key ideas behind our approach are: (i) Composing multihop questions from a large collection of \sh questions, which allows a systematic exploration of a vast space of candidate \mh questions. (ii) Applying a stringent set of filters that ensure no sub-question can be answered without finding the answer to the previous sub-questions it is connected to (a key property we formally define as part of the \textbf{\condition condition}, Eqn.~(\ref{eqn:musique-condition})). (iii) Reducing train-test leakage at the level of each single-hop question, thereby mitigating the impact of simple memorization tricks. (iv) Adding distractor contexts that cannot be easily identified. (v) Creating unanswerable \mh questions at the sub-question level.

-We use this approach to build a new challenge \mh QA dataset, \data, consisting of 2-4 hop questions.
-We empirically demonstrate that our dataset has fewer artifacts and is more challenging than two commonly used prior \mh reasoning datasets, \hpqa~\cite{hotpotqa} and \twowikifull~\cite{xanh2020_2wikimultihop}.
-We also show the benefits of using the various features of our pipeline in terms of increasing the difficulty of the dataset.
-We find that \data is a promising testbed for approaches that rely on principled \mh reasoning, such as the Step Execution model we discuss.
-Lastly, by incorporating the notion of unanswerability or insufficient context~\cite{rajpurkar-etal-2018-know,Trivedi2020DiRe}, we also release a variant of our dataset, \datafull, that is even more challenging and harder to cheat on.
+\textbf{2) A new challenge dataset and empirical analysis:} We build a new \mh QA dataset, \dataans (abbreviated as \ma), with $\sim$25K 2-4 hop questions with six different composition structures (cf.~Table~\ref{table:musiq-examples}).
+We demonstrate that \ma is more challenging and less cheatable than two prior \mh reasoning datasets, \hpqa~\cite{hotpotqa} and \twowikifull~\cite{xanh2020_2wikimultihop}.
+In particular, it has 3x the human-machine gap, and a substantially lower disconnected reasoning (DiRe) score which captures the extent to which a dataset can be cheated via disconnected reasoning~\cite{Trivedi2020DiRe}.
+We also show how various features of our dataset construction pipeline help increase dataset difficulty and reduce cheatability.
+Lastly, by incorporating the notion of insufficient context~\cite{rajpurkar2018know,Trivedi2020DiRe}, we also release a variant of our dataset, \mf, having $\sim$50K \mh questions which form contrasting pairs~\cite{kaushik2019learning,gardner2020evaluating} of answerable and unanswerable questions. \mf is even more challenging and harder to cheat on.

-In summary, we make two main \textbf{contributions}: (1) A \underline{new dataset construction approach} for building challenging \mh reasoning QA datasets that operates via composition of \sh question, reduces artifacts, reduces train-test leakage, and is easier to annotate.
-(2) A new \underline{challenge dataset} \data that is less cheatable, has a higher human-machine gap, and comes with reasoning graph decompositions that can be used to build stronger models (via data augmentation or as auxilliary supervision).
+We hope our bottom-up \mh dataset construction methodology and our challenging datasets with a mixed number of hops will help develop proper \mh reasoning systems and decomposition-based models.